Canadian Income Survey (CIS)

 In order to estimate sampling variance, the bootstrap approach is used.
 A set of 1,000 bootstrap weights is produced.

-A separate set of weights is created specifically for estimating disability.
+A separate set of weights is created specifically for estimating disability and unmet health care needs.
 The initial weights are the CIS non-response adjusted weights.
-These weights are then inflated to account for the fact that only one person in the household among those aged 16 years or older is selected for the disability questions.
+These weights are then inflated to account for the fact that only one person in the household among those aged 16 years or older is selected for the disability and unmet health care needs questions.
 They are further increased to compensate for non-response to these questions.
 To ensure that estimates of population characteristics respect population totals, weights are adjusted to match age/sex group counts and income distribution within each province.

-A set of 1,000 bootstrap weights is also produced in order to estimate sampling variance related to disability.
+A set of 1,000 bootstrap weights is also produced in order to estimate sampling variance related to disability and unmet health care needs.

 Results from the survey are compared with other data sources that include administrative databases and other Statistics Canada surveys.